MarkClinton/sporting-mc/README.md

   - In the repository, navigate to Settings > Pages.
   - From the Source dropdown choose "Deploy from a branch".
   - Choose "main" as the branch.
-  - When the master branch is selected the it will initiate a build and deployment of the site.
+  - When the master branch is selected it will initiate a build and deployment of the site.
   - Any changes pushed to the main branch will automatically be built and deployed once set up.
   - Link to live GitHub Page can be found [here](https://markclinton.github.io/sporting-mc/index.html)